DerryfieldCS/WeeklyChallenges/README.md

 # WeeklyChallenges
-Weekly Challenges Repository
-This is where you will submit your Weekly Challenges for testing by your benevolent overload.
+This is where you will submit your Weekly Challenges for testing by your benevolent overlord.